MSc Development and SecurityFind a programme

 - Theoretical Approaches to Security Studies

-Three optional units from the Teaching Block Two list are offered by the School for Sociology, Politics and International Studies.
+Three optional units from those offered in the School of Sociology, Politics and International Studies.
+Options vary each year but may include:

 - Small Business Development